green3g/cmv-widgets/AppSettings_Widget/README.md

 A widget designed for use in CMV that allows the user to save the current state of the map extent and visible layers.
 Additional functionality using Topic/subscribe and Topic/publish
-allows widget developers to save additional settings. **This has not yet been tested.**
+allows widget developers to save additional settings.

 ##Description:
-Allows the user to save the current state of the map extent and visible layers using html5 localStorage or URL.
+Allows the user to save the current state of the map extent and visible layers using html5 localStorage.
+Also allows the user to 'share' a current snapshot of the map state with others via email client.

 ![URL Field](https://github.com/roemhildtg/CMV_Widgets/blob/master/AppSettings_Widget/URL_Screenshot.PNG)